sashok63/TCP-Server-with-TLS-and-pthreads/README.md

-# TCP-Server-with-pthreads
+# TCP-Server-with-TLS-and-pthreads
-* TCP Server with pthreads implementation in C
+* TCP Server with TLS encryption and pthreads implemented in C

 ## Building
 ```bash